-I think about this collaboration in terms of symbiotic relations: both sides need each other and grow from each other’s successes, from an evolutionary perspective.
-I feel that this is true not only through physical connection like having a smartphone that extends your cognitive and communication abilities but can also take more abstract shapes.
+I think about this collaboration in terms of symbiotic relations: both sides need each other and grow from each other’s successes from an evolutionary perspective.
+I feel that this is true not only through physical connections like having a smartphone that extends your cognitive and communication abilities but can also take more abstract shapes.

-In his mini-series, ‘all watched over by machines of loving grace,’ Adam Curtis share a theory on how huge human global systems like the financial market were so adjusted to work with computers that countries financial actions in the global market were very similar to how computer logic works, in a way people started making decision like a calculation machine.
-So, in a way, I don’t need a bionic transplant to be less human and more machine, the way we think has also changed in a direct correlation to how we use technology as a tool of our evolution.
+In his mini-series, ‘all watched over by machines of loving grace,’ Adam Curtis shares a theory on how huge human global systems like the financial market were so adjusted to work with computers that countries’ financial actions in the global market were very similar to how computer logic works, in a way, people started making a decision like a calculation machine.
+So, in a way, I don’t need a bionic transplant to be less human and more machine.
+The way we think has also changed in direct correlation to how we use technology as a tool of our evolution.

 What directions do you see taking your work into?

-Recently I feel my works are naturally drawn towards fields of history, representation, and the tools (technology) we use to support it.
+Recently I feel my works are naturally drawn towards fields of history, representation, and the tools (technology) we use to support them.
 Religion is something that comes back more and more in that sense.
-Although I am not religious at all, I was raised Jewish and the world was explained to me through that lens from a young age, it is definitely something from my personal past.
+Although I am not religious at all, I was raised Jewish, and the world was explained to me through that lens from a young age; it is definitely something from my personal past.

 What is your enemy of creativity?

-Being still, I need to move, I have to do things.
-The most intense periods of time in my life were also the ones in which I had lots of new ideas or I created most of my works.
+Being still, I need to move; I have to do things.
+The most intense periods of time in my life were also the ones in which I had lots of new ideas, or I created most of my works.